Plan International UK's Modern Slavery and Human Trafficking Statement

 Our policies in areas potentially impacted by modern slavery – including our recruitment and procurement policies make sure that they address any concerns that may arise regarding modern slavery.
-In FY18 our procurement policy was updated to provide additional guidance on supplier due diligence to ensure that our staff are well-equipped to select suppliers with compliant and transparent supply chains.
-Our contract signing policy was also updated in FY18 to include mandatory clauses for all suppliers to ensure on-going compliance with the Modern Slavery Act 2015.

 Our whistleblowing procedures already define clear processes for reporting concerns about fraud, illegal action or malpractice, and these will be updated to include concerns about modern slavery.
 We are an accredited London Living Wage employer and ensure that anyone working for us, whether directly employed or engaged through a contract for cleaning or security services, is paid at this level including apprentices and interns.

 Our global child protection mission is to create ‘child-safe’ environments, both internally and externally.
 This includes making sure that all our partners, suppliers, staff, volunteers and Board members abide by our Safeguarding Children and Young People Policy.
 We provide mandatory training on child protection for all staff and regular volunteers.
 This emphasises the importance of raising child protection concerns and makes staff and volunteers aware of how they can do this.
 It also includes discussion of some of the ways in which children can be at risk, including from modern slavery.